sandriver03/slab-pubfig/README.md

 ## Examples

-Below we demonstrate the usage of the core funciton, `divide_axes`:
+Below we demonstrate the usage of the core function, `divide_axes`:
 ```
     from pubfig import divide_axes
     import matplotlib.pyplot as plt